jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 * then add empty files for the project

-  - I make an empty file that will hold the source code for the program
+  - first an empty file that will hold the source code for the program

     .. code-block:: shell